Analyzing the Differentially Private Theil-Sen Estimator for Simple Linear Regression: Introduction

 \section{Introduction}

-In the last several years, as differential privacy has made its way from theory to practice, we are beginning to see where further theoretical research is needed to design differentially private methods for common statistical inference tasks (see, e.g.,~\cite{drechsler2021}).
-One example is with simple (ie. one-dimensional) linear regression, which is one of the most fundamental tasks in data analysis.
-In 2018, the economics research group, Opportunity Insights, found that there was a lack of consensus around the best differentially private algorithms for simple linear regression on regimes commonly used in practice (e.g. small-area analysis with $40$ to $400$ datapoints per regression).
-Therefore, to release linear regression estimates in their Opportunity Atlas, the group used a heuristic method that did not satisfy the formal guarantees of differential privacy~\cite{CFHJP18,ChettyF19}.
+\removeforsubmission{Science and social science research often requires analyzing sensitive datasets.
+However, decades of study and real-world attacks have shown that release of statistical information -- if too many and too accurate -- can allow for reconstruction of the data subjects' sensitive attributes~\cite{DN03,netflix1}.} \removeforsubmission{One promising solution is \emph{differential privacy} (DP)~\cite{Dwork06}, a rigorous mathematical framework for characterizing privacy loss.} \justforsubmission{Over the last several years, differential privacy (DP)~\citep{Dwork06} has become a widely accepted standard for protecting the privacy of data subjects while releasing useful statistical information about datasets~\citep{abowd2018us,altman2018practical,biden2023executive}.
+However, designing \emph{usable} DP methods for common statistical inference tasks remains an ongoing challenge~\citep{barrientos2021feasibility,sarathy2023don,garrido2023lessons}.}~One example is simple (ie. one-dimensional) linear regression, which is one of the most fundamental tasks in data analysis.
+In 2018, the prominent economics research group, Opportunity Insights, found that there was a lack of guidance around choosing accurate DP algorithms for simple linear regression on regimes commonly used in practice (e.g. small-area analysis with $40$ to $400$ datapoints per regression)~\citep{ChettyF19}.

-Motivated by this gap between theory and practice, Alabi et al.~\cite{AMSSV20} conducted an empirical evaluation of several differentially private algorithms for simple linear regression.
-They found that a suite of robust, median-based algorithms, \texttt{DPTheilSen}, based on the non-private Theil-Sen estimator developed by Theil~\cite{Theil50} and Sen~\cite{Sen68}, performed better than standard OLS-based algorithms across a range of practical regimes. \texttt{DPTheilSen} has now been implemented in the open-source SmartNoise library~\cite{OpenDP} as the default algorithm for simple linear regression.
-While their empirical study was a valuable starting point, Alabi et al.~\cite{AMSSV20} stated that further theoretical understanding of the accuracy guarantees of \texttt{DPTheilSen}, as well as design of uncertainty estimates, would be needed to make this set of algorithms fully usable in practice.
+Motivated by this gap between theory and practice,~\cite{alabi2022differentially} conducted an empirical evaluation of several DP algorithms for simple linear regression.
+They found that a suite of robust, median-based algorithms, \texttt{DPTheilSen}, based on the non-private Theil-Sen estimator developed by~\cite{Theil50} and~\cite{Sen68}, performed better than standard OLS-based algorithms across a range of practical regimes. \texttt{DPTheilSen} operates in two steps: first, it computes the slope for some or all pairs of points and second, uses a DP median algorithm to output a single estimate of the slope.\footnote{The intercept can be computed either along with the slope or using the final estimate of the slope, as described in~\citep{Sen68} and~\citep{alabi2022differentially}.}